AlexanderMarinov894/BlazorMenu/README.md

     `git clone https://github.com/AlexanderMarinov894/BlazorMenu`

-2. Open the solution file `MenuComponent.sln` in Visual Studio.
+2. Open the solution file `ProgressBlazorMenuTask.sln` in Visual Studio.

 3. Build the solution to restore all dependencies.